Skip to content

 Figure 2: Master-Slave concept

 • A Command is a number (integer).
-It may be an input signal (control value) of a state machine or it may be an output signal for another state machine.
+It may be an input signal (control value) of a state machine, or it may be an output signal for another state machine.

-The standard uses the concept of RTDB defining attributes (properties) of several objects.
+The standard uses the concept of RTDB, defining attributes (properties) of several objects.
 This part of the standard is open and can be expanded by new object definitions if desired.

-The Figure 3 below shows how VFSMML fits into the XML concept.
+Figure 3 below shows how VFSMML fits into the XML concept.
 For all details about the XML definition, refer to Extensible Markup Language (XML).

 1_8_VFSMML_within_the_XML_concept